tokyoundergroundbeatzmassive/speakinAI/README.md

 ## License

+This project is licensed under a dual license:

+1. GNU General Public License v3.0 (GPL-3.0) for non-commercial use
+2. Commercial License for business/commercial use

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+For details, see the [LICENSE](LICENSE) file or contact info@tubm.tokyo for commercial licensing information.